The Guinness Logo: A Timeless Icon of Irish Heritage

 Trust and Tradition

 The harp isn't just a pretty face – it's a symbol of trust and tradition.
-You know you're getting a piece of Irish history in a glass when you see that harp.
+When you see that harp, you know you're getting a piece of Irish history in a glass.
 It's like a little pat on the back from Arthur Guinness himself.

 Musical Connotations